alketcecaj12/PreplyProjects/Readme.md

 # All data science projects here are done in collaboration with students on Preply

-## Projects do from time series forecasting problems to image classification and recognition
+## Projects go from time series forecasting problems to image classification and recognition